AlabamaSFS/AlabamaSFS.github.io/pages/eligibility.md

 ---
-layout: page
+layout: page-fullwidth
-title: "Scholarship Eligibility"
+title: "Eligibility for SFS@BAMA Scholarship"
 meta_title: "SFS@BAMA"
 permalink: "/eligibility/"
 ---

-## Eligibility for SFS@BAMA Scholarship
 To be eligible for consideration for the SFS@BAMA scholarship, the student must meet all of the following:

 1. United States citizen or Permanent Resident